mitranim/mitranim.github.io/templates/resume.md

 ## Open Source

 Recent highlights here.
 See lots of other stuff on https://mitranim.com/works and https://github.com/Mitranim.

+Eth: client library for interacting with Ethereum from Go.
+Superior alternative to the "official" client libraries provided with "go-ethereum". (https://github.com/purelabio/eth)

 gow: the missing watch mode for Go development.
 Watch Go files and rerun, clear terminal on restart, hit <key>^R</key> to restart, and more. (https://github.com/Mitranim/gow)